Patient registries play an important role in post marketing surveillance of pharmaceuticals

 Registries are conducted in a real-world setting in order to measure a product’s effectiveness and are useful tools that can help validate its safety and efficacy.

-OXON provides national and international disease and product (drug and device) registries in all therapeutic areas.
+OXON provides national and international disease and product (drug and device) registries in all therapeutic areas, including orphan and rare diseases.

 REGISTRIES FOR A REAL-WORLD VIEW